Buying your new drone can be exciting. You can’t wait to get it up in the air and fly.

 Flying over restricted or controlled airspace

-Though you can fly your drone over other people houses if you don’t threaten their right to privacy and safety, you cannot fly it over a restricted or controlled area.
+You can fly your drone over other people’s houses; if you don’t threaten their right to privacy and safety, but there are some areas where you can’t fly.

 Drone laws are changing

-It is always a good idea to keep an eye out for the changing regulations so that you can be sure you are complying with the law at all times.
+It is always a good idea to keep an eye out for the changing regulations to ensure you comply with the law at all times.